mrochk/orderbook/README.md

 # Exchange
-Market order book simulation, callable via an API.
+Market order book simulation, callable via an API.\
-First-in-first-out algorithm is used for matching orders.
+FIFO algorithm is used for matching orders.

 ## Usage
 Compile the project: